AntoineBalaine/perken-reaper-scripts/reavim/README.md

 ## Perken addenda
 ### Notes on this modded version
 Since using reavim might be difficult without a full cheat-sheet of what it can do, consider taking a look at [the extended defaults section](https://github.com/AntoineBalaine/perken-reaper-scripts/tree/main/reavim/definitions/extended_defaults) of the code.
-Should be fairly readable for, even for beginners:
+Should be fairly readable, even for beginners:
 ``` bash
 # $REAPERPATH/Scripts/perken/reavim/definitions/extended_defaults
 .